gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 Title: WebGL 3D - Directional Lighting
 Description: How to implement directional lighting in WebGL

-This article is a continuation of <a href="webgl-3d-camera.html">WebGL 3D Cameras</a>.
-If you haven't read that I suggest <a href="webgl-3d-cameras.html">you start there</a>.
+This article is a continuation of [WebGL 3D Cameras](webgl-3d-camera.html).
+If you haven't read that I suggest [you start there](webgl-3d-cameras.html).

 There are many ways to implement lighting.
 Probably the simplest is *directional lighting*.